Ohio State Route 385

-State Route 385 (SR 385) is an east–west state highway in the western portion of Ohio.
+State Route 385 (SR 385) is an east–west state highway in western Ohio.
 The western terminus of State Route 385 is at U.S. Route 33 in New Hampshire, at a signalized intersection that doubles as the southern terminus of State Route 196.
 State Route 385's eastern terminus is at State Route 117 in the unincorporated community of Roundhead, less than two blocks northwest of State Route 117's junction with State Route 235.

 Route description

 State Route 385 passes through Auglaize and Hardin Counties.
 No portion of this highway is included as a part of the National Highway System.

 Auglaize County

 State Route 385 begins at a signalized intersection with U.S. Route 33 in the hamlet of New Hampshire that also serves as the southern terminus of State Route 196.
 Heading easterly along Market Street, State Route 385 passes through a residential area for approximately two blocks before entering into rural Goshen Township.
 The vast majority of State Route 385 passes through open farmland, with homes appearing every so often on both sides of the roadway.
 After passing Campbell Road, State Route 385 bends to the southeast as it intersects Buffenbarger Road at the Walnut Hill Cemetery.
 Turning back to the east, the state highway passes Feikert Road prior to crossing into Hardin County.